ennovum/immutably/README.md

 ### `merge`

-Immutably merges the given object with the respective part of the input data structure.
+Merges the given object with the respective part of the input data structure.

 ```
 output = immutably.merge(input, path, delta);